ZDQpeter/Homepage-Deqing_Zhai/README.md

     I had been working in Institute of High Performance Computing (IHPC) of Agency for Science, Technology and Research (A\*STAR) as a research scientist from 2018 to 2021.
 After A\*STAR, I had been working in Department of Digital & Technology (D&T) of Keppel Land (Keppel Corporation) as a senior data scientist and deputy manager from 2021 to present.
 The reserach direction was focused on machine learning and optimization over different domains of AI x IoT in my works, such as in the fields of maritime, supply chain, logistics, industrial production line, smart buildings, market analytics, etc. </p>

 <p align="justify">
-    Besides the abovementioned, I had also been in academic societies, such as IEEE Singapore Section, IEEE Young Professionals, IEEE Industrial Electronics Society, IEEE Smart Cities Ambassadors, Elsevier and Yaseen Panels.
-For more details, please see my LinkedIn profile by clicking [here](http://www.linkedin.com/in/deqing-zhai-a05116a2).</p>
+    Besides the abovementioned, I had also been in academic societies, such as IEEE Singapore Section, IEEE Young Professionals, IEEE Industrial Electronics Society, IEEE Smart Cities Ambassadors, Elsevier and Yaseen Panels.</p> For more details, please see my LinkedIn profile by clicking [here](http://www.linkedin.com/in/deqing-zhai-a05116a2).